-Each class of the Sofaer IMBA consists of between 40-50 students from a wide range of professional, academic, and geographic backgrounds.
+Each class of the Sofaer Global MBA consists of between 40-50 students from a wide range of professional, academic, and geographic backgrounds.
 On average the students have 2-4 years of work experience, represent 15 countries and the average age is 28.

-The Sofaer IMBA has only 1 intake per year.
+No. The Sofaer GMBA has only 1 intake per year.
 Students study together as a cohort and complete the program together, unless studying on exchange.

-The Sofaer International MBA provides students with a strong foundational core in all aspects of business.
-Students are given a variety of choice for elective courses, however, the program itself is entirely focused on entrepreneurship and innovation, and, therefore, there is no further specialization.
+The Sofaer Global MBA provides students with a strong foundational core in all aspects of business.
+Students are given a variety of choice for elective courses; however, the program itself is geared toward entrepreneurship and innovation, and, therefore, there is no further specialization.

 No, you do not need to have any Hebrew knowledge to study in the program.
+The program is entirely in English.
 However, it is possible for students to take a Hebrew Ulpan in order to enhance their experience in Israel.
-Students who do speak Hebrew are able to take some courses in the Hebrew MBA programs.
+Students who do speak Hebrew are able to take some courses in the Hebrew MBA programs with approval.

-For the remainder of the school year (March-August), most classes are held during the week between 15:45 to 21:30, and Friday mornings, providing time during the day for internships and professional networking.
+For the remainder of the school year (March-August), most classes are held during the week between 15:45 to 21:30, providing time during the day for internships and professional networking.